followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxButtonGroup/1 Configuration/items.md

 <!--/shortDescription-->

 <!--fullDescription-->
+#include uiwidgets-ref-items-fulldesc

-Objects in this array should contain fields that correspond to the [default item template](/Documentation/ApiReference/UI_Widgets/dxButtonGroup/Default_Item_Template/).
-Refer to [Default Templates](/Documentation/Guide/Widgets/Common/Templates/#Default_Templates) for more information.
+[Particular fields]({basewidgetpath}/Default_Item_Template/) in objects can control the widget's appearance.
+See [Default Templates](/Documentation/Guide/Widgets/Common/Templates/#Default_Templates) for more information.

 #####See Also#####
 - [keyExpr](/Documentation/ApiReference/UI_Widgets/dxButtonGroup/Configuration/#keyExpr)